Duo CentralLast Updated: January 22nd, 2024

 Optionally set the Get help link to the URL for your organization's help desk or internal instructions.
 Your users will be able to access that link from the Duo Central page to get support.

 The Self-service Portal lets existing Duo users add, update, and remove authentication devices from the Duo prompt or from Duo Central.
-New users who log into Duo Central and are subject to a policy that requires two-factor authentication can mange devices from the authentication prompt or from within Duo Central.
-This feature is in public preview.
+New users who log into Duo Central and are subject to a policy that requires two-factor authentication can manage devices from the authentication prompt or from within Duo Central.

 See the self-service portal documentation for more information about self-service for existing enrolled Duo users.

-Check the Allow users to add and delete devices via the self-service portal when they log in through Duo Central to allow access to device management for enrolled users as they log in to Duo Central to access SSO applications and other bookmarked apps.
-This provides access to the "Manage devices" option in the Duo Universal Prompt during login, and also adds a "Manage Devices" link to Duo Central where users can access self-service device management after they have logged in and completed Duo authentication.
+Check the Enable the self-service portal for Duo Central and allow access to the portal in the login prompt to allow access to device management for enrolled users as they log in to Duo Central to access SSO applications and other bookmarked apps.
+This provides access to the "Manage devices" option in the Duo Universal Prompt during login.

-Select the additional Enable a standalone URL for the self-service portal that will appear on Duo Central and can be shared option to have Duo Central show a "Manage Devices" link at the top of the page which will let enrolled users — that is, users who are exist in Duo with one authentication device — add, update, and remove authentication devices after they've already logged in to Duo Central.
+If you've enabled the self-service portal for Duo Central then you can also activate the Enable a standalone URL for the self-service portal that will appear on Duo Central and can be shared option to have Duo Central show a "Manage Devices" link at the top of the page which will let enrolled users — that is, users who exist in Duo with one authentication device — add, update, and remove authentication devices after they've already logged in to Duo Central.

-If more than five minutes have passed between the user logging into Duo Central and the user clicking the "Manage Devices" link then the user must repeat both primary SSO login and two-factor authentication, regardless of an existing SSO authentication session or whether the user chose to remembered device.
+If more than 30 seconds have passed between the user logging into Duo Central and the user clicking the "Manage Devices" link, then the user must repeat both primary SSO login and two-factor authentication, regardless of an existing SSO authentication session or whether the user chose to remember their access device.

 Users who access Duo Central but do not exist in Duo, which is possible when you have applied a new user policy that allows access to unenrolled users, do not see the "Manage Devices" link.
 If the effective authentication policy is "Bypass 2FA" or "Deny access" then the device management link isn't shown either.